“We do food well”

 Currently, Shepherd of the Hills prepares a weekday meal once a month.
 Folks meet at SOTH to prepare and pre-cook the meal on a Tuesday evening which is then delivered on Wednesday morning to the Faith Kitchen.

 Looking for more – let us know how we can help the community!
-Contact Pastor Tina at firstname.lastname@example.org with your idea for community ministry.
+Contact the church office at firstname.lastname@example.org.